 National Community Managed Organisation Outcome Measurement Project

-On behalf of Community Mental Health Australia (the alliance of state and territory mental health peak bodies), MHCC was funded by the Department of Health and Ageing (DOHA) to work on a national fact-finding and consensus building project on individual outcome measurement use in the CMO sector.
+On behalf of Community Mental Health Australia, MHCC was funded by the Department of Health and Ageing (DOHA) to work on a national fact-finding and consensus building project on individual outcome measurement use in the CMO sector.
 This was in partnership with the Australian Mental Health Outcomes and Classification Network (AMHOCN).

 The project reviewed the use of outcome measures in mental health related community managed organisations (CMOs) across Australia.

 - a literature review to determine what instruments for measuring mental health consumer outcomes have been developed that are relevant to the range of service types provided by Australian community managed mental health services and which might show the best potential for use across the sector;

 - a scoping survey to determine current use of outcome measures and existing supporting infrastructure in the Australian mental health CMO sector; and